themysterysolver/GIT-AUTOMATION/the_making.md

 ---
 #### git config user.name and git config user.email
 - They help in git configuration for the commit
+- Required so git commit doesn't fail with identity error.
 - `git config user.name "github-actions"`: Sets the Git username to "github-actions".
 This is the name that will appear in the commit history.
 - `git config user.email "github-actions@github.com"`: Sets the Git email address to "github-actions@github.com".
 This is the email associated with the commit
 - **NOTE** Git requires this for everry commit bu thtis is usally handled by your local system.